 In order to assess privacy and security aspects, Konstantin and David developed a comprehensive methodology that looked at four key aspects of an mHealth app:

-- check this site out How safe is the code?
+- How safe is the code?
 Questions included: Does the app allow ads, which means that ad companies be able to see the data that is being tracked?
 What permissions does the app require?

 Needless to say, none of the findings were particularly encouraging.